UCI-GDIM32-W25/hw1-HenryBao666/README.md

         Actions:
             Decreases the count when the player plants a seed Updated dynamically through the UpdateSeeds() method in the PlantCountUI class

+I seporated the project to three parts, UI which displays planted and remaining seed count.
+Player, which controls movement and seed planting, and Plants which spawns the seed at the player's location.
+The player script implemented movement from the PlayerMovement() method and seed planting function from PlantSeed() method.
+The script interacts with PlantCountUI by calling UpdateSeeds() when a seed it planted.
+There are two classes, player class which handles movement, input and seed planting and PlantCountUI which updates the seed count through the UpdateSeeds() method.
+This project has 3 game objects, player which implements movement and planting, PlantCountUI which manages UI text update, Canvas (texts) which only displays the seed counts, and PlantPrefab which is the seed object.

+One difficulty that I encountered is trying to link the scrip that updates the seed count and the text object, initially, I tried to add a component directly on to the two text objects and linking them to PlantCountUI which will not work because it has to like with the player as well which I figured out later after trying for a while.

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites